-If you have been in an accident and suffered delayed onset injuries, you still have the right in most cases to pursue compensation.
+If you have been in an accident and suffered delayed onset injuries, you still have the right to pursue compensation in most cases.
 There are a few legal principles that can affect your right to compensation.

 The Statute of Limitations in Delayed Onset Cases

-A statute of limitations is a period of time in which you are allowed to bring your case.
-This is a time limit on when you can file after the accident occurs.
+A statute of limitations is a period in which you can bring your case.
+There is a time limit on when you can file after the accident occurs.
 How long you have to file depends on where your case is filed.
-In Louisiana, the statute of limitations for most personal injury claims is one year from the date the accident occurred.
+The statute of limitations in Louisiana for most personal injury claims is one year from the accident.
 This is a very short time period in which to bring a claim.
 Delayed onset symptoms that appear after this time may only be compensable if the case was filed before the statute of limitations expires, subject to certain exceptions.
-The best practice is to approach an attorney right away to avoid this potential situation.
+The best practice is to approach an attorney immediately to avoid this situation.